tunapanda/old.swagifacts/README.md

 * An article to be read (or touch-typed)
 * Some notes to remind someone who has lost touch with an old piece of _swag_ and needs a reminder

+**Step 3: Write it!** Publish it under an open license (such as Creative Commons CC-BY-SA) so that people can copy it, modify it and maybe even earn a living from it.

+**Step 4: Improve it** You or someone else can use the _swagifact_ to create audio and video content.
+Graphics and pictures can be added to activate other learning styles.